 Copying design elements from other banners without understanding what they’re used for can result in a design that simply wouldn’t work for what you need.

 This part is often overlooked, even by graphic designers.
 Your monitor will display colors in a different way from print products.

 For example, a picture might look red on an uncalibrated monitor but come out pink or orange when printed.
-Consult your monitor user’s guide or online resources to see how you could calibrate your monitor.
+Consult your monitor’s user guide or online resources to see how to calibrate your monitor.